SaltyGoo/saltygoo.github.io/_posts/2020-11-9-base-rules.md

 <details markdown="1">
 <summary><b>Carousing!</b></summary>

-When you are back to town, it is time to spend your loot!
-Choose one of these activities :
+When you are back to town, it’s time to spend your loot!

+If you have taken a deadly risk for one of your Beliefs, you can either remove one of your Traumas, gain a new Skill related to your risky action or obtain a new Follower.

+You can spend your gold the following ways.
+If you spend the equivalent of a Treasure, you level up!

 <details markdown="1">
 <summary><ins>Celebrate and Gain Followers</ins></summary>